grandparkla/july4/index.markdown

 This will be an alcohol-free, family-friendly event; no beer garden or point of purchase.
 No alcohol is permitted in the event space.

+## Kids' Play Zones

+There will be a dedicated play spaces on the event lawn for children ages 4-14.

+**Event Lawn** (Between Spring St. & Broadway)

+2PM – 5:30PM
+[Got Game Sports](https://www.gotgamecamp.com) will be leading tag, soccer and other games until 5:30PM.

+**The Sandlot** (Between Spring St. & Broadway)

+2PM – 7PM
+Games: Hop on board one of the game trucks and play with your friends!

+Face Painting: Choose from designs made exclusively for 4th of July!

+The Love Bus:  Step aboard the bus and decorate it with whatever you love!

+Crafts: Creat your own colorful bracelet symbolizing  everything you love: Community, Family, and of course, Peace and love!

 ## Event Schedule

 Doors open at 2PM.
 At 9PM Fireworks show will create stunning backdrop above the Civic Center skyline.
 Event ends at 9:30pm